HeiLaut/pico8-physics-simulations/README.md

 All experiments can be used in physics lessons for demonstration and also for quantitative experiments.
 They also work without any problems on any smartphone, so that every student can work with the simulations themselves.

+The control (except for Milikan) works via the cursor keys (set and change sizes) and the c and x keys.
+With "P" you can pause and reset the simulation.

 ## Throwing motion!

 ![PICO-8_1](https://user-images.githubusercontent.com/66202132/175114621-dffac21c-d715-4c7f-9219-a26d11c25e44.gif)